 A meaningful way to celebrate a student's birthday is to donate a book to the school library in the student's name and read to the class from the donated book.
-If parents wish to donate a book, please check the school library's Wish List for suggested titles.
+If parents wish to donate a book, please check with the school librarian for suggested titles.